 After all, applying pressure to the side of your head while wearing most kinds of headphones is a pretty bad idea.
 It would hurt — a lot — unless you were using a flat, on-ear model that’s specifically made for sleep.
 Otherwise, you should use a pillow that would relieve the pressure from your ears.

-- FULLY ADJUSTABLE LOFT PILLOW with our...
+- FULLY ADJUSTABLE PILLOW WITH EAR HOLE: With...

 Fortunately, several products fit the bill.
 Just look for pillows with an ear hole — most of them will provide the ear pain relief you want.
 The holes in question are usually right in the middle of the pillow, measuring only a few inches across.
 So you’ll have neck support and a convenient pocket to lower your headphones into.

-6. Get a Travel Pillow (and Other DIY Methods)
+6. Get a Travel Pillow

 If you already have a travel pillow, that might be a great temporary solution for sleeping on your side with headphones on.
 You could either use it on its own or put it over your pillow if the combined height of the two pillows doesn’t make it uncomfortable.